scayle/storefront-api-ts-sdk/README.md

 ## Getting Started

-Visit the [Quickstart Guide](https://scayle.dev/en/developer-guide/introduction/apis#sdk-setup) to set up the Storefront API TypeScript and JavaScript SDK
+Visit the [Quickstart Guide](https://scayle.dev/en/developer-guide/introduction/apis#sdk-setup) to set up the Storefront API TypeScript and JavaScript SDK.

 Visit the [Docs](https://scayle.dev) to learn more about our system requirements.